mohammedkamunna/EDA-on-marketing-dataset/README.md

 2-Data cleaning and EDA:

-more details specified in the report provided
+more details specified in the report provided.

 3-Data Preprocessing:

-more details specified in the report provided
+more details specified in the report provided.

 4-apply machine leraning models: